openSUSE/obs-landing/_posts/development/2020-04-21-notifications-round-two.md

 Previously we started to introduce a new notification area in the Open Build Service webui.
 The goal of this is to enable the users, to stay on one medium in order to get the work done.
 No need to continuously switch between the browser and their email-clients in order to see where an action is needed.
-This is about a full-fledged notification system in the UI that not just shows raw requests in a table.
-To reach our aim, we worked out new feature to bring all of this to the next level...
+In the end we want this to be a full-fledged notification system in the user interface that helps you to keep track of all the things that might require your action.
+Like answering the comments another packager has left on your project.
+Or keeping track of the state and reviews of the submit requests you've sent/received.

 ## Notifications page improvements